 Cedrick is a City of St. Paul Planning Commissioner and sits on the City’s Zoning Committee.
 In addition, he is a Big Brother with the Big Brothers Big Sisters of the Greater Twin Cities.
 He has a B.A. in Sociology from the University of Florida and Master of Public Administration from Georgia State University.

-Senior Account Executive/Lobbyist at Goff PublicJake Loesch is a senior account executive and lobbyist with Goff Public, a Saint Paul-based public relations and government relations firm.
+Account Manager at Goff PublicJake Loesch is a senior account executive and lobbyist with Goff Public, a Saint Paul-based public relations and government relations firm.
 In that role, Jake applies a decade of political and communications experience to help a diverse portfolio of clients share their stories and protect their reputations.
 On a wide range of topics from education issues and elections policy to public safety and economic development, Jake is a well-known strategist and advocate.